-It is my privilege to share with you my two most favorite posts ever to grace the IWTB sites: exclusive interviews by editrix extraordinaire, Lori Ferme, with the two brilliant artists who illustrated our site banners — Hogan McLaughlin (IWTBAB and IWTBAC) and Isabelle Oziol de Pignol (IWTBAR and IWTBAA).
-I am so honored that these three talented people have chosen to work with me and it is my distinct pleasure to feature the art of Isabelle and Hogan now in hopes that you will enjoy learning more about their work and their lives.
-My heartfelt thanks, Lori, Hogan, and Isabelle, for sharing your gifts with all of us.
+It is my privilege to share with you my two most favorite posts ever to grace the IWTB sites: exclusive interviews with the two brilliant artists who illustrated our site banners — Hogan McLaughlin (IWTBAB and IWTBAC) and Isabelle Oziol de Pignol (IWTBAR and IWTBAA).
+I am so honored that these talented people have chosen to work with me and it is my distinct pleasure to feature the art of Isabelle and Hogan now in hopes that you will enjoy learning more about their work and their lives.
+My heartfelt thanks, Hogan and Isabelle, for sharing your gifts with all of us.

 I came to discover this former dancer and self-taught artist and designer sent Daphne his book The Homicidal Heiress.
 In it he illustrates an Erte-esque heroine, clad in haute couture and armed for, well you get the picture from the title.
 This relationship by the way began via Twitter, proving one can never underestimate social media and its impact, with whom you may connect and what you might be doing next.

 Now embarking on his first collection for Fashion Week, I had the distinct pleasure of interviewing Hogan McLaughlin.
 I had so many questions and as you’ll see, he answered all of them eloquently and with humor.
 He knows how to bring fantasy, beauty, and edgy femininity in his designs.
 He is funny, insightful, and has depth beyond his years.
 His roots as a dancer provide him with a unique understanding of a woman’s body with no restrictions.
 Dancers always continue to challenge themselves to push to a higher level and this is evident in Hogan’s first works.
 His illustrations are intense and complicated and you wonder how someone at such a young age can have so much depth and substance, yet he does.